 We brought on a local manufacturing consulting firm to get help with our back-of- house operations.
-Up to this point, one of our big strategies (if you could call it that) was to make as much product as possible so that we’d have plenty of deodorant on-hand at any given time.
+Up to this point, one of our big strategies (if you could call it that) was to make as much product as possible so that we’d have plenty of deodorant on hand at any given time.
 Right away, the consultants pointed out the inefficiency in this approach: we were using up valuable floor space and restricting our cash flow by keeping so much money tied up in unsold product.
 They helped us rearrange the floorplan to optimize the flow of production and use of space.
 For example, as deodorant sticks came off the labeling line, they advised the team to begin packing them directly into boxes instead of adding an intermediate step by sitting them in a holding area first, then boxing them.
 Some of these small improvements seemed so obvious that I felt almost embarrassed for not having thought of them myself.
-But it wasn’t like any of us—not me, Ben, Michael, or Chris—had any experience running a manufacturing facility.
+But it wasn’t like any of us—me, Ben, Michael, or Chris—had any experience running a manufacturing facility.
 It made me feel all the more grateful for the support.

-The consultants also helped us operate with less inventory and with shorter manufacturing lead-times, as well as institute standard procedures around notifications, reporting, and communication.
+The consultants also helped us operate with less inventory and with shorter manufacturing lead times, and instituted standard procedures around notifications, reporting, and communication.
 We tightened up our HR and hiring practices, and instituted more trainings.
-The consulting team proved so valuable that we kept them on board for much longer than initially planned, with a rep on-site typically two to three days a week.
-And after about a year of working together, Schmidt’s had increased our production capacity nearly tenfold and improved the efficiency of our staff by 50%.
+The consulting team proved so valuable that we kept them on board for much longer than initially planned, with a rep typically on site two to three days a week.
+After about a year of working together, Schmidt’s had increased our production capacity nearly tenfold and improved the efficiency of our staff by 50 percent.
 Best of all, our employees seemed genuinely happy to have more structure and to see the production process improved.

-In July, I heard back from Target with incredible news: Schmidt’s had been accepted, and they wanted to stock nearly 2,000 stores across the country with Bergamot + Lime and Lavender + Sage.
-I practically jumped out of my desk chair for joy.
+In July, I heard back from Target with incredible news: Schmidt’s had been accepted, and they wanted to stock nearly two thousand stores across the country with Bergamot + Lime and Lavender + Sage.
+I practically jumped for joy out of my desk chair.
 Schmidt’s was going to be in Target!
 When we told the team, we all shared an enthusiastic round of high-fives.
 Now, I thought, we’d really made it.

 Turn make into manufacture

 Getting prepared for this massive order was a huge, thrilling undertaking.
-The opening order was for over 30,000 units of deodorant, which needed to get to Target by November in order to hit shelves in early February.
-In the meantime, we needed to scale up.
+The opening order was for over thirty thousand units of deodorant, which needed to get to Target by November in order to hit shelves in early February.
+In the meantime, we needed to scale up—again.
 We worked closely with our manufacturing consultants to evaluate the best way to prepare, and ultimately decided to bring in a second shift.
 I also established production leads and shift managers across all our teams, as well as individuals responsible for quality assurance.
-We hired a customer service manager and a few new customer service representatives and invested in software so that all customer communications could be carefully tracked.
+We hired a customer service manager and a few new customer service representatives, and invested in software so that all customer communications could be carefully tracked.
 Launching in Target, which we considered our first “mass market” store, meant reaching a much broader customer base, one that might require more education and support than, say, Whole Foods or natural store shoppers.